rsucco/flotilla/README.md

 - Rather than starting with one of each ship, each player is alloted a certain amount of points to purchase ships, and can choose their own fleet composition.
 - Some tiles are island tiles where ships are not allowed to go.
 Coastal batteries can be placed on these tiles.
 - Every ship is allowed to fire at least once per turn.
-- Every ship is allowed to move at least one tile or rotate at least 60° per turn.
+- Every ship is allowed to move at least one tile or rotate at least 60° per turn, unless more than 50% damaged.
 - Most ships have a special ability that can be used after a cooldown period.
 - Most ships have a passive ability that improves their effectiveness.
+- Some ships have a second special ability to really mix things up.
 - Some ships have drawbacks that reduce their effectiveness under specific conditions.

 ### Ship Classes